shy2net/nestjs-angular-starter/README.md

 ### Authentication and roles

-This template comes prepacked with JWT authentication and associated middlewares to authenticate users. in the `src/auth.ts` file you will be able to see how the authentication is implemented.
+This template comes prepacked with JWT authentication and associated route-guards to authenticate users. in the `src/auth` directory you will be able to see how the authentication is implemented.
+It is basically based on `passport-local` with `JWT` strategy.

 Basically, when a login occurs, the user is being authenticated against a hased password using bcrypt, if the passwords match, a token is being generated containing the user data within.